EzioBallarin/Simple-HTTP-Proxy/README.md

-# CS365-Lab3
+# Simple HTTP Proxy

-Ezio Ballarin, Jack Newman, Nathan Walker, Garret Kaiser
+Ezio Ballarin, Jack Newman

 Design:
 We took the classic approach laid out by Beej as our guiding light when